-If your email address is publicly displayed in a signature, in a comment on a public forum, on a winner's list, or anywhere else that is accessible by search, scammers can find it.
+If your email address is publicly displayed in a forum signature, in a comment on a blog, in a winner's list, on social media or anywhere else that's accessible via an internet search, scammers can find it.
 They use programs to comb through the internet and harvest email addresses en masse.

 To protect yourself, avoid leaving your full email address anywhere on the net.
-Don't use your email address as a username for a forum or website.
+Don't use your email address as a username for forums or website logins.

 If you need to share your address online, make it difficult for programs to read by disguising it so it's easy for humans to understand but difficult for computers.

-Sweepstakes scam emails cost nearly nothing to send.
-That means that criminals can afford to send blanket emails to random email addresses and hope that someone will receive them.
+Sweepstakes scam emails cost nearly nothing to send, so scammers can afford to send emails to thousands upon thousands of random email addresses, hoping that someone will receive and respond to them.

-To do this, the scammers start with a popular email service - say Hotmail, Yahoo, or AOL - and then generate massive lists by combining common words and names.
+To do this, the scammers start with a popular email service like Gmail or AOL and then generate massive lists of common words and names.

-For example, the scammers might send mails to the top 100 most popular names and each birth year for people between the ages of 18 and 90.
-If your email address is email@example.com, you'll get one of these mails.
+For example, the scammers might send emails to the top 100 most popular names and each birth year for people between the ages of 18 and 90.
+If your email address is email@example.com, you'll get one of these emails.

-One method that they use to get this information is by setting up a fake sweepstakes site.
-They might even give away a small prize, but their primary goal is to harvest your personal information and use it to contact you with scams.
+The scammers might even give away a small prize, but their primary goal is to harvest your personal information and use it to scam you.

 While sweepstakes scammers love to get their hands on lists of people who enter sweepstakes, they will also be perfectly happy to take the chance that someone who doesn't enter sweepstakes might respond to their scam.